-Each boat will participate in a race Indian Lake in Tarboro, NC.
+Each boat participated in a race on Indian Lake in Tarboro, NC.

-- The race will start and finish in the water (not “beached”)
+- The race began and ended in the water (not “beached”)

-- Boats will (attempt to) complete 10 laps around the course laid out in the lake.
+- Boats completed 10 laps around the course laid out in the lake.

-- Paddlers must be in or on the boat.
-Surf board style designs are not allowed.
-Paddlers must be nominally “dry.”
+- Paddlers had to be in or on the boat.
+Surfboard style designs were not allowed.
+Paddlers had to be nominally “dry.”
 No “feet in the water” or surfboard type boats.

-- A minimum of five (5) paddlers must participate.
-This will necessitate “pit stops” to change paddlers.
+- A minimum of five (5) paddlers had to participate.
+This necessitated “pit stops” to change paddlers.

 - Each lap completed (80 pts./lap for a max of 800 pts.)

 - First Place: 200 pts.